ItsCinnabar/Radarr-Plex-Temp-File-Library/README.md

 Ok, now that you have two radarrs up and running, set them both up to grab whatever you want.
 I use stevenlu and trakt lists to automate it all.
 On RadarrTemp, I use a custom format of `C_RX_\B(?<HCSUB>(\W+SUBS?)\B)|(?<HC>(HC|SUBBED|BLURRED|SUB|KOR|CAM))\B` but you can use whatever you think will work best for you.
 I then disabled downloading of None custom format, so it only downloads if it matches this, and finally I enabled downloading of hardcoded subs in Indexers.
 On Radarr, under Indexers, set it to not download BLURRED HC KOR SUB SUBBED.

 Finally, you need to set up the custom script.
-Download radarr_post.sh, edit the api_key and port to match RadarrTemp, and set Radarr to run it on grab.
+Download radarr_post.sh, edit the api_key and port to match RadarrTemp, and set Radarr to run it on grab with a argument of radarr_movie_imdbid.

 Congratulations, you now have two radarrs downloading, with the temp radarr grabbing shitty linux isos and placing them into a temp location which gets nuked and blacklisted on RadarrTemp when Radarr downloads a good file.